redshadowz/GroupFinder/README.md

 4) Press the 'Invite' button to whisper someone on the 'Get Who' list.
 The number of players available is shown on the 'Get Who' button.
 Note: Will not message the same person more than once every 15 minutes.

+I made significant changes to the "Log".
+It now has filters for the type of message and a Guild/Whisper log.
+The Groups page and logs page now have an "overlay" mode(buttons in the topleft corner).
+There are many other things I did as well.
+Including a data-sharing algorithm(shares with guild/party).

 PS: I made the 'Group Maker' for my niece.
 She hated finding groups for low-level dungeons.
 I tried to get her to /whisper people in her level range, but it was too much work for her.
 PS: I made the Chat Filtering because Everlook was absolutely filled to the brim with gold-sellers and other spammers.
-I personally turn off 'Show groups in Chat' and toggle 'Show groups in Minimap' to turn World into a chatroom.

-PS: With the Chat Filters, you can make 'World' channel into groups-only, or chat-only.
-So if you don't like what people are talking about in World Chat, you can still see the groups(or vice-versa).

 PS: By default, the groupfinder will be bound to button "I".
 It will not override your current bindings.
+Added "Shift-L" for the Log and "Shift-G" for groups.